 Other Theatre Work:

-In addition to his work as a director and performer with Ophaboom, Howard has also directed shows for other physical theatre companies in England and abroad, and he works as a consulting director/ script-doctor for productions in need of special assistance.
+In addition to his work as a director and performer with Ophaboom, Howard also directs shows for other physical theatre companies in England and abroad, and does consulting work as a director/ script-doctor for productions in need of special assistance.

-In partnership with Geoff Beale, he teaches Commedia and physical theatre at drama schools including East 15 in London, Hope Street in Liverpool, and ESMAE, The School of Music and Dramatic Arts in Porto, Portugal.
-He has also created, directed, and performed in puppet shows for The Little Angel Theatre in London and Norwich Puppet Theatre in Norfolk, and done maskwork with Daughters of Elvin, a medieval music troupe in Devon.
+In partnership with Geoff Beale, he teaches Commedia, mask work, and physical theatre at drama schools including East 15 in London, Hope Street in Liverpool, and ESMAE, The School of Music and Dramatic Arts in Porto, Portugal.

 Pictured above: Geoff Beale (left) & Howard Gayton (right), New York City, 2008.

-Howard has created play scripts in the Commedia style with the other members of Ophaboom, radio plays with Owen Powell, and is working on a graphic novel, John Barleycorn Must Die -- the first of several planned comics projects with artist Rex Van Ryn .
-He and Rex maintain a weekly blog where they explore the creative process behind their collaboration, and where they interview other artists, writers, filmmakers, etc., in the "Around the table with. . ." series.
+Howard has created play scripts in the Commedia style with the other members of Ophaboom, radio plays with Owen Powell, and a graphic novel, John Barleycorn Must Die, with artist Rex Van Ryn.
+During the period of time when the comic was created, Howard and Rex published a weekly blog exploring the creative process behind their collaboration, and interviewing other artists, writers, filmmakers, etc., about their working methods in the "Around the table with. . ." series.

 Howard's articles on mask theatre and Commedia have appeared in books and drama magazines, and in the online Journal of Mythic Arts.
 He has also published a chap book of poetry, To the Desert, with art by the Arizona photographer Stu Jenks.

-Howard was born in Gloucestershire, raised in Oxfordshire, attended Exeter University in Devon, and was based in London for many years while he toured around the world with Ophaboom.
-He returned to Devon in 2004, where he now lives in a small village at the edge of Dartmoor with his wife, writer/artist Terri Windling, and his young dog Tilly.
-His daughter, Victoria Windling-Gayton, is currently an apprentice chef in one of London's top kitchens.
+Raised in Gloucestershire and Oxfordshire, Howard attended Exeter University in Devon, and was then based in London for many years while he toured around the world with Ophaboom.
+He returned to Devon in 2004, where he now lives in a small village at the edge of Dartmoor with his wife, writer/artist Terri Windling, and their dog Tilly.
+His daughter, Victoria Windling-Gayton, is an award-winning pastry chef in London.

 In addition to receiving a BA in Drama and English from Exeter University, Howard studied Physical Theatre at the Desmond Jones School in London, and The History of Western Esotericism as a graduate student at Exeter University.
 He has also researched the use of masks in Native American and Mexican-American communities in Arizona with the aid of an Arts Council England grant.